FAQs

 Pet Ownership

-It’s healthy for your pet, for you, and for the community.
-It helps dogs and cats live longer, healthier lives as it helps prevent a number of serious diseases like pyometra, ovarian/uterine cancer, and testicular cancer.
-They will be less likely to roam as they will no longer need to search for mates.
+Spaying or neutering is healthy for your pet, for you, and for the community.
+It helps dogs and cats live longer, healthier lives by preventing serious diseases like pyometra, ovarian/uterine cancer, and testicular cancer.
+Spayed/neutered pets are also less likely to roam in search of mates.
+By spaying/neutering your pet, you become part of the solution to pet overpopulation, not the problem.

 Read more about the benefits of spaying /neutering your pets.